Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory.md

 ms.workload: identity
 ---

-# How to use the Spring Boot Starter for Azure Active Directory
+# Tutorial: Secure a Java web app using the Spring Boot Starter for Azure Active Directory

 ## Overview

 This article demonstrates creating an app with the **[Spring Initializr]** that uses the Spring Boot Starter for Azure Active Directory (Azure AD).

+In this tutorial, you learn how to:

+> [!div class="checklist"]
+> * Create a Java application using the Spring Initializr
+> * Configure Azure Active Directory
+> * Secure the application with Spring Boot classes and annotations
+> * Build and test your Java application

+If you don’t have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.

 ## Prerequisites

 The following prerequisites are required in order to complete the steps in this article:

-* An Azure subscription; if you don't already have an Azure subscription, you can activate your [MSDN subscriber benefits] or sign up for a [free Azure account].
-* A [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/), version 1.7 or later.
+* A [Java Development Kit (JDK)](https://aka.ms/azure-jdks), version 1.7 or later.
 * [Apache Maven](http://maven.apache.org/), version 3.0 or later.

-## Create a custom application using the Spring Initializr
+## Create an application using the Spring Initializr

 1. Browse to <https://start.spring.io/>.